Re-imagining Economics Instruction with genAI

 > [!summary]+ Summary

-> The purpose of this presentation was to provide faculty of the economics department with a strong sense of what they and their students could do with generative artificial intelligence.
-From prior experience working with economists, I know how real world scenarios help them as well as the application of mathematics.
-So I invited a colleague who I highly respect and is an expert in mathematics, particularly with the use of AI.
+> The purpose of this presentation was to provide faculty of the Economics Department with a strong sense of what they and their students could do with generative Artificial Intelligence.
+From prior experience working with economists, I know how real-world scenarios help them as well as the application of mathematics.
+So I invited a colleague whom I highly respect and is an expert in mathematics, particularly with the use of AI.

 # Re-imagining Economics Instruction with genAI